dragonflydb/documentation/docs/command-reference/strings/setrange.md

 dragonfly> SET mykey "Hello World"
 OK
 dragonfly> SETRANGE mykey 6 "Dragonfly"
-(integer) 14
+(integer) 15

 # Updated string: "Hello Dragonfly"
 dragonfly> GET mykey
 "Hello Dragonfly"
 ```

-In this example, we replaced "World" starting at offset 6 with "Dragonfly," and the new length of the string is 14.
+In this example, we replaced `"World"` starting at offset 6 with `"Dragonfly"`, and the new length of the string is 15.

 ### Expanding the String